 If you’re looking for something a little more adventurous, I also have recipes for Pumpkin Mashed Potatoes and Broccoli and Cheese Mashed Potatoes.

-How many potatoes for mashed potatoes for 2?
+How many potatoes for mashed potatoes?

 Because potatoes vary greatly in size, I highly recommend weighing them with a digital scale.
 You’d be surprised at what 1 pound potatoes looks like.